neondatabase/website/content/release-notes/2023-10-11-storage-and-compute.md

 ### Fixes & improvements

-- Proxy: Increased the maximum request body size for SQL requests over HTTP from 1 MB to 10 MB.
+- Proxy: Increased the maximum request body size for Neon serverless driver SQL requests over HTTP from 1 MB to 10 MB.
-- Proxy: Added a 15 second proxy timeout for SQL requests over HTTP.
+- Proxy: Added a 15 second proxy timeout for Neon serverless driver SQL requests over HTTP.
 Long running queries that exceed the 15 second threshold are terminated.